Salisbury steak

-Salisbury steak is a processed meat dish originating in the United States and made from a blend of ground beef and other ingredients, such as chicken and pork, being considered a version of Hamburg steak.
+Salisbury steak is a meat dish originating in the United States and made from a blend of ground beef and other ingredients, such as chicken and pork, being considered a version of Hamburg steak.
 Today, Salisbury steak is usually served with a gravy similar in texture to brown sauce, along with various side dishes, such as mashed potatoes and cooked vegetables (typically green beans and occasionally peas or corn).
 It is a common menu item served by diners and is frequently available as a TV dinner in supermarket frozen food sections.

 Background

 Hamburg steak is known by the name "Frikadelle" in Germany since (at least) the 17th century.

 Hamburg was a common embarkation point for transatlantic voyages during the first half of the 19th century and New York City was the most common destination.
 Various New York restaurants offered Hamburg-style American fillet, or even beefsteak à l'hambourgeoise.
 Early American preparations of ground beef were therefore made to fit the tastes of European immigrants.